School Ethos & Values

 Dundonald is a UNICEF Rights Respecting School

-Dundonald Primary School currently holds Level 1 of the Rights Respecting School (RRS) award and is aiming for the Level 2 award, which is the highest level of the RRS award.
+Dundonald Primary School currently holds Gold Level of the Rights Respecting School (RRS) award, the highest level of the RRS award.

 Rights respecting values and language are included as part of lessons, playtimes, assemblies and all aspects of school life.
 A key focus for us is the importance of helping children to achieve their full potential and to become responsible local and global citizens.